AnonymouX47/term-image/README.md

 Pressing the `F1` key (in most contexts) brings up a **help** menu describing the available controls (called *actions*) in that context.

 The TUI controls can be configured by modifying the config file `~/.term_img/config.json`.
 See the [Configuration](https://term-img.readthedocs.io/en/latest/viewer/config.html) section.

-[Here](https://github.com/AnonymouX47/term-img/blob/main/vim-style_config.json) is a config file with Vim-style key-bindings (majorly navigation).
-*Remember to rename the file to `config.json`.*
+[Here](https://github.com/AnonymouX47/term-img/blob/main/vim-style_config.json) is a config file with Vim-style key-bindings (majorly navigation). *Remember to rename the file to `config.json`.*

-_**NOTE:** This project is currently at a stage where the public API might change without warning but significant changes will always be specified in the [changelog](https://github.com/AnonymouX47/term-img/blob/main/CHANGELOG.md)._

 ## Contribution